-The 2022 Astronomy calendar is full of spectacular events that you can capture with available photography techniques.
+The 2022 Astronomy calendar, if you have an interest in backyard astrophotography, is full of spectacular events that you can capture with available photography techniques.
 However, you still need to know where and when to capture these events in the sky.
 Although there are spectacular things in the sky nearly every day, each year has those rare and unmissable celestial events.
 This guide will help you plan for the astronomical and stargazing events in 2022.

 Moon and Mars Conjunction